coskuncinar/DynamicRoleBasedAuthorizationNETCore/README.md

 ----

-I added new feature ActionType by coskuncinar
+Added new feature the ActionType by coskuncinar

 ```c#
 [DisplayName("Hide on Role List"), ActionType(ActionHide = true)]